 Data Security Techniques and Solutions

-An efficient data security solution should be able to cover the upcoming challenges with complex, distributed, hybrid and multi-cloud computing systems.
+An efficient security management solution should be able to cover the upcoming challenges with complex, distributed, hybrid and multi-cloud computing systems.
 From understanding where the data is lodged to tracking its routes and access, it would be easier to foresee a cyber attack with a high-risk activity or an unsafe data movement.
 Data discovery and classification tools can automate the process of identifying sensitive information and its access from various databases, warehouses, big data platforms or even cloud environments enabling organizations to acquire a centralized approach to monitoring and enforcing data security policies.

 Actively monitoring data and files with their usage patterns can help security teams to figure out any anomalies with data accessing and identify risks if any.
 Active blockage and alerting can help curb abnormal cyber activities.